HMS Brilliant (1757): Battle of Bishops Court

 The Battle of Bishops Court was a shift in Brilliant's focus from capturing French privateers to direct engagement with an enemy naval squadron.
-Between 21 and 26 February 1760 a force of three French vessels, the 44-gun Maréchal de Belle-Isle, the 36-gun Blonde and the 30-gun Terpsichore, arrived off the coast of Ireland.
+Between 21 and 26 February 1760 a force of three French vessels, the 44-gun Maréchal de Belle-Isle, the 36-gun Blonde and the 30-gun HMS Terpsichore, arrived off the coast of Ireland.
 Under the command of privateer François Thurot, they landed 600 French troops and captured the town of Carrickfergus.
 Thurot held the town for five days.

 Brilliant and her sister ship HMS Pallas were in port at Kinsale in southern Ireland, and were sent north to intercept Thurot's force.
 While at sea they were joined by HMS Aeolus whose captain, John Elliott, assumed overall command of the squadron.
 The three Royal Navy frigates reached Dublin on the morning of 26 February but bad weather prevented them from entering Belfast Lough.
 On the same day, Thurot re-embarked his troops and put to sea, evading the British vessels and seeking to return south to France.